University of Illinois System

 This groundbreaking 9-month program will help diverse small business owners expand their capacity and knowledge, empowering them to grow their business.

-Our program provides participants with insightful workshops led by University of Illinois academic instructors and other leading professionals, along with student-led consulting opportunities to take their businesses to the next level.
+Our program provides participants with insightful workshops led by University of Illinois instructors and leading business professionals, along with student-led consulting teams to take their businesses to the next level, and a guided path to BEP certification, further providing enhanced procurement opportunities with the state of Illinois.

 “Every day, our vast network of diverse suppliers helps the University of Illinois System fulfill its educational, research, and outreach missions.
 Through the Diverse Supplier Development Program, the U of I System is giving back to these businesses by utilizing our transformational, land-grant power to remove some of the barriers to growth that many diverse businesses face.
 That will, in turn, benefit each community that these businesses call home and promote inclusive growth throughout Illinois.”